Rando-cal/Single-Resource-API-deliverable/README.md

 1. Rename the directory from express-auth-template -> your-app-name.
 1. Rename [`README.md`](README.md) to `REF.md` and use as a reference, create a new README and fill with your own content.
 1. Move into the new project and `git init`.
-1. Replace all instances of `'express-auth-template'` with your app name.
+1. Replace all instances of `'express-auth-template'` with single-resource-API-Pens.
 1. Install dependencies with `npm install`.
 1. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
 2. Once everything is working, make an initial commit.